gausby/ecoule/documentation/building-an-ecoute-data-source.md

         return (new Source(config || {}));
     };

-This will pass the error to the Écoute-instance, halt everything, and let the callback of the instance handle the error.
+This will pass the error to the Écoule-instance, halt everything, and let the callback of the instance handle the error.
 In most cases you will just pass an error back like this.

 If the Source initialize without any errors, call `return done();` without any arguments when everything is done and ready.